wormhole-foundation/multigov/solana/programs/external_program_for_testing/README.md

 The program consists of the following key elements:
 - **Initialize Instruction**: Sets up a configuration account with an admin address and initializes a counter to `0`.
 - **AdminAction Instruction**: Increments the counter only if the provided admin address matches the stored admin address.
+- **UpdateAdmin Instruction**: Allows a predefined super admin to update the admin address stored in the configuration account.

+### Purpose of UpdateAdmin
+The update_admin instruction ensures that only a predefined super admin (Di6Aa86NHTPc8SDNTognMamfjWVcHbYFkX5spuohPJbo) can update the admin address stored in the configuration account.

 ### Purpose of the Counter
 The counter is used to ensure that the `AdminAction` instruction executes successfully in the Solana devnet.
 Each successful call increments the counter, which is logged for verification.